opennetworkinglab/ngsdn-tutorial/EXERCISE-4.md

-# Exercise 4: Enabling ONOS built-in services
+# Exercise 4: Enabling ONOS Built-in Services

 In this exercise, you will integrate ONOS built-in services for link and host discovery with your P4 program.
 Such built-in services are based on the